Rajath2000/gemini-nano-web/README.md

 let response = await geminiNano.prompt("Hi What is Gemini Nano");

-console.log("This is a GPT response :", response);
+console.log("This is a Gemini response :", response);
 ```
 ## API